ryanmzilis/com.docker.devenvironments.code/Contributing.md

-This page will gives you all the necessary information to contribute to the Firefox Design System.
+This page gives you all the necessary information in order to contribute to the Firefox Design System.

 ## Clone the repository